Congressional District # 13

 EPA developed a Community Involvement Plan (CIP) when RI/FS activities began at the site in 2004.
 The CIP, AOC, Proposed Plan, and any news releases were also posted to the EPA Region 5 website at http://www.epa.gov/region5/sites/fordroad.

-The Proposed Plan for the Ford Road Landfill was made available to the public for comment in late June 2006.
-The public comment period ran from July 10 through August 9, 2006, and EPA held a public meeting at the French Creek Nature Center in Sheffield Village, Ohio, on July 26, 2006.
+The Proposed Plan for the Ford Road Landfill was made available to the public for a 30-day public comment period in late June 2006, and EPA held a public meeting in Sheffield Village, Ohio, on July 26, 2006.
 All comments received during the public comment period were considered prior to selection of the final remedy for the site.

 EPA mailed out a fact sheet to the surrounding community at the start up of the construction work in August 2011.
 EPA mailed out another fact sheet and held a public information session in May 2012 to update the public on Phase II of the cleanup project.

 ContactsRemedial Project Manager, U.S. EPA

 Community Involvement Coordinator, U.S. EPA